 'Solo Basis' refers to all position of the NRB Commercial Bank and its local and overseas branches/offices.

-'Consolidated Basis' refers to all position of the NRB Commercial bank (including its local and overseas branches) and its subsidiary company NRBCSL engaged in financial activities.
+'Consolidated Basis' refers to all position of the NRB Commercial bank (including its local and overseas branches) and its subsidiary company NRBCSL and Off shore Banking unit engaged in financial activities.

 ii) Capital structure

 Qualitative disclosure